 We begin the process by determining if we feel your pain is likely coming from the intervertebral disc.
 We make this determination from your clinical history, physical exam, imaging, and other diagnostic tests.
 Research has shown that PRP is likely helpful for conditions in other areas of the body with similar structural makeup as intervertebral discs.
 Studies have shown that PRP promotes tissue regeneration when injected into other areas of the body.
 Lumbar intradiscal PRP can heal a painful disc and may be a viable alternative for lumbar injections or, in some cases, surgery.

-PRP is an FDA-approved, minimally-invasive and less costly option compared to surgery.
+PRP is an FDA-approved, minimally-invasive and less costly pain treatment option compared to surgery.